axb157030/Tic-Tac-Toe-Game/README.md

 I copied a lot of code from stackoverflow, https://flowbite.com/docs/forms/radio/, and https://tailwindcss.com

+The demo of this project can be found here (https://axb157030.github.io/Tic-Tac-Toe-Game/).
+# Note
+Please change the input for the size of the tic tac board.

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.